KAV4N/StrikeEngine/docs/06-components-api.md

 Get the ID of the currently assigned texture.

 #### `std::shared_ptr<Texture> getTexture() const`
-Get the texture resource object (or nullptr if not set).
+Get the texture resource object (or `nullptr` if not set).

 ### Color Tinting

 #### `void setColor(const glm::uvec3& color)`
-Set the color tint for rendering with RGB values (0-255 per channel).
+Set the color tint for rendering with RGB values (0–255 per channel).

 #### `glm::uvec3 getColor() const`
-Get the color tint as RGB values (0-255).
+Get the color tint as RGB values (0–255).

 ### Mesh Selection